Felix Manz: Execution

 On 7 March 1526, the Zürich council had passed an edict that made adult re-baptism punishable by drowning.
 On 5 January 1527, Felix Manz became the first casualty of the edict, and the first Swiss Anabaptist to be martyred at the hands of magisterial Protestants.
 While Manz stated that he wished "to bring together those who were willing to accept Christ, obey the Word, and follow in His footsteps, to unite with these by baptism, and to purchase the rest in their present conviction", Zwingli and the council accused him of obstinately refusing "to recede from his error and caprice".
 At 3:00 p.m., as he was led from the Wellenburg to a boat, he praised God and preached to the people.
 A Reformed minister went along, seeking to silence him, and hoping to give him an opportunity to recant.
 Manz's brother and mother encouraged him to stand firm and suffer for Jesus' sake.
 He was taken by boat onto the River Limmat.
-His hands were bound and pulled behind his knees and a pole was placed between them.
+His hands were bound and pulled behind his knees, and a pole was placed between them.
 He was executed by drowning in Lake Zürich on the Limmat.
 His alleged last words were, "Into thy hands, O God, I commend my spirit."
-His property was confiscated by government of Zürich, and he was buried in the St. Jakobs cemetery.
-Manz's execution predates the Münster Rebellion which officially began in 1534.
+His property was confiscated by the government of Zürich, and he was buried in the St. Jakobs cemetery.
+Manz's execution predates the Münster Rebellion, which officially began in 1534.

 Manz left written testimony of his faith, an eighteen-stanza hymn, and was apparently the author of Protestation und Schutzschrift (a defense of Anabaptism presented to the Zürich council).